GBrochado/TSI_RL_HighwayMerge/README.md

 1. **Collision Penalty**:
    ![Collision Penalty](figures/collision_reward.png)

 Having a low penalty on collision (100) led to better results on both graphs.
 As the penalty increased, the average velocity decreased.
-The collsion rate was very low with the lower reward, but the other values also performed well, achieving very few collisions.
+The collision rate was very low with the lower reward, but the other values also performed well, achieving very few collisions.
 Based on this, we chose a penalty value of 100 for further testing.

 2. **High Speed Reward**
    ![High Speed Reward](figures/speed_reward.png)